wiscreationsoft/wasn1/README.md

 ---

-## Chapter 5: Encoding Rules - The Wire Format
+## 5. Encoding Rules - The Wire Format

 ### 5.1 BER vs. PER in Telecom